Help voters in your community - serve as an election judge for St. Louis Park

 You may voluntarily take a vacation day to receive full pay from your employer and election judge pay as extra income.
 However, an employer cannot force you to take vacation or any other form of paid leave.

 All election judges are required to attend an equipment training and forms and procedures training.
-If you attended a forms and procedures training session last year, you are not required to attend this year, but it is highly recommended for review.
+If you attended a forms and procedures training session earlier this year, you are not required to attend this year, but it is highly recommended for review.
 You will be paid for your attendance at training.

-If you received an appointment letter for the Aug.
-14 Primary Election, please contact our elections email to set up your training.
+If you received an appointment letter for the Nov.
+6 General Election, please contact our elections email to set up your training.